 Opportunities for refresher training are provided.
 At the request of the LC, FSTRF may provide refresher training on the LDMS at annual meetings, regional meetings, and protocol trainings or through web-based focused trainings.
+FSTRF may also provide refresher training at the regional DAIDS training sessions.
 The LC staff members are typically available at these training sessions to provide information related to the HPTN and also to answer questions from site representatives.
 FSTRF staff will follow-up with site representatives after these training sessions to ensure that they are aware of the need to share the information with other site staff.
 FSTRF will also hold trainings at their headquarters in Amherst, New York.